dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/QA Types.md

 Preallocate some base assetIds before anything starts, and use those assets.

+So if the solution window was equal to the dispute window of the solution, then you have until that window closes to get your solution submitted.
+If it is not funded enough to be considered by QA, then it is not considered as being submitted.
 ## QA Steps
 ### Header approved
 1. dispute approval arrives